 VIRTUAL REALITY is here to stay, even if most people haven’t tried it yet, and not everyone agrees on the definition.
-It often gets confused with Augmented Reality (think Pokémon Go), and they both sometimes get lumped together as “immersive technology.”
-Just think of it as having the illusion of presence when you aren’t, or showing you something that isn’t really there.
-Even in their current early stage of development, VR can “take you there” better than photos, video, or any other medium that ever existed.
+It often gets confused with augmented reality (think Pokémon Go), and they both get lumped together as immersive, mixed, or hybrid technologies.
+Whatever the name, they all give the illusion of being someplace you aren’t, or showing you something that isn’t really there.
+Even in their current early stage of development, VR and AR can “take you there” better than photos, video, or any other medium that ever existed.
 And they’re only going to get better.

 Space and aviation are perfect subjects for these new technologies.
 Whether it’s looking around inside the International Space Station or sitting in the cockpit of an F-22, VR cameras are going places that few people ever get to see in person.
 We’ll use this Space VR page to alert you to some of the coolest and the latest.

 How to get started